 - 2. Insert a duct thermometer in the return air duct as close to the furnace as practical.
 Ensure that the thermometer location will be unaffected by humidifier bypass ducts, etc. Choose a location well within the main air stream. - 3.
-Operate the furnace long enough to obtain steady state conditions at both input rates (High Fire and Low Fire). - 4.
+Operate the furnace long enough to obtain steady state conditions. - 4.
 When the two thermometers have stabilized, usually within 5-8 minutes, compare the two readings.
 Subtract the return air temperature from the supply air temperature.
-The difference is the temperature rise, also called ΔT . - 5.
-Compare the measured ΔT to the temperature rise range shown on the rating plate.
+The difference is the temperature rise, also called $\Delta T$ . - 5.
+Compare the measured $\Delta T$ to the temperature rise range shown on the rating plate.